OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/troubleshooting.md

 - (if using the NFS storage solution) The NFS CSI driver has not been installed
 - (if using a custom Storage Class) the Storage Class name doesn't match

+#### 404 error when setting up the NFS Pod.

+Check if your version of help is up to date.
+In versions the error message you might be experiencing is [not shown]([url](https://github.com/helm/helm/blob/1ec0aacb8865d5b1f7ef1cb884bbf9b12579ecef/pkg/action/install.go#L753-L769)).

+Once you version of help is up to date, run `helm repo update` and try again.

+If you're still having issues where Helm fails to retrieve a remote chart if there are [local repos that are not cached](https://github.com/helm/helm/issues/11961) look at work arounds provided on that helm-issue page.
+If that doesn't help, please [get in touch](https://octopus.com/support).

 ## Script Execution Issues

 ### `Unexpected Script Pod log line number, expected: expected-line-no, actual: actual-line-no`